adaheeye/travel-expenses-server/README.md

 # Travel Expenses REST API
-A simple Express.js/Node.js REST API for managing traveler and activity data.
+The Travel Expenses REST API is a full-stack web application designed to manage group expenses for travelers.
+The API is built with Node.js, Express.js, and Mongoose for MongoDB integration, and features a set of endpoints to manage travelers and activities.

 ## Features
 * Create, modify, retrieve, and delete traveler(s) and activity(ies) data.